lennartpollvogt/markdown-to-data/README.md

 # markdown-to-data
-Convert a markdown file and its buildings blocks (tables, code, etc.) into structured and easy processable data (JSON)
+Convert markdown and its buildings blocks (tables, code, etc.) into structured and easy processable data (JSON)